Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She has created numerous small succulent gardens.

 At the top of the cliff it looked like there was a cave of some sort (was this the breached zeolite chamber 5m x 25m as mentioned in fossicking texts?)

-Upon climbing up the cliff, which is not recommend for people over 40 years of age, you’ll see it contains furrows like other visitors have been there with shovels.
+Upon climbing up the cliff, which is not recommended for people over 40 years of age, you’ll see it contains furrows like other visitors have been there with shovels.

 It is a bit disappointing and there’s not much zeolite – it’s just a cave with some spiders, a hint of agate and a small amount of quartz.
 There is no way to leave the cave except on your bum and don’t leave your sunglasses behind in the cave like I did.
 If you find my sunnies, you can keep them!